Sponsors of

 Arkless,

 Simon.
-Pictured right at Silverstone in 1967, Simon bought WSM 206 from Mike Lewis in 1964 and proved to be an able and quick driver at circuits around the UK.
+Pictured right at Silverstone in 1967, Simon bought WSM 206 from Mike Lewis in 1964 and proved to be a very capable driver at circuits around the UK.
 The car was changed back to road specification and advertised through the Chequered Flag garage in Chiswick, and the colour changed to red as advertised in 'Safety Fast' in August 1971.
 Simon's then brother-in-law David Yates had some input into the deal, and Ernie Foster benefitted by building up a standard Sprite with some mechanicals from WSM 206.
 June 2004 Autosport magazine's 'Racing Lives' section featured Simon and enabled us to track down the Champion spark plug executive

 involved with the F1 Grand Prix business on location.
 More action pix